-The study is significant in the following ways: The government and policy makers will take into consideration the importance of nursery education and also realize why the enrolment of the pupils has decreased and therefore make policies that help increase enrolment of nursery pupils.
+The study is significant in the following ways

+The government and policy makers will take into consideration the importance of nursery education and also realize why the enrolment of the pupils has decreased and therefore make policies that help increase enrolment of nursery pupils.

-The government is informed of the free primary education and early childhood education and therefore know how to handle both primary education and early childhood education.
-Government is also informed that for primary education to succeed children have to go for nursery education and therefore gave it the attention it needs and more so make in compulsory.
+The government is informed of the impact of free primary educations has had on early childhood education and therefore know how to handle both primary education and early childhood education.

+Government is also informed that for primary education to succeed children have to go for nursery education and therefore gave it the attention it needs and more so make it compulsory.